What's In Your Film Camera Bag, Braedon Flynn?

 WEARING MY GEAR

 I use two different systems to carry my cameras while I'm shooting.
-I wear the Holdfast Money Maker, and usually I keep my 35mm film bodies on there.
-The Canon EOS 1V for color and the EOS 1n for black and white film.
+I wear the Holdfast Money Maker, and usually I keep my 35mm film cameras on there.
+The Canon EOS 1V for color negative film and the EOS 1n for black and white film.
 I like the 1V better and it definitely gets used more, but they're pretty similar cameras.

 I also wear the Spider Holster system (you can get at a discount over at Film Supply Club if you're a member there).
 That system is worn around the waist, and I keep my two medium format cameras there.